eclipse-heimlig/heimlig/examples/linux/README.md

-# Demonstrating Sindri on a Local Linux Machine
+# Demonstrating Heimlig on a Local Linux Machine

-This directory contains an example setup of a Sindri core and a client running in separate [Embassy](https://embassy.dev/) tasks.
+This directory contains an example setup of a Heimlig core and a client running in separate [Embassy](https://embassy.dev/) tasks.